Life Insurance Lawyer

 You think you know how life insurance works – your loved one purchased a life insurance policy so that if something should happen to them, you would get a payout.
 Unfortunately, the process is rarely that straightforward.
 Like any other business, life insurance companies seek to make a profit.
 They only make money for their … Read more

-ERISA Claims & Appeals Procedures
+ERISA Claims & Appeals Procedures: Legal Processes Explained

 What Are the ERISA Claims & Appeals Procedures?
 If you get health and retirement benefits through work, ERISA is supposed to protect your rights regarding these programs.
 If you are considering making a claim to access any of the benefits available to you–such as disability, health insurance, or life insurance–you will need to follow specific … Read more